The Best Soul Food Style Candied Sweet Potatoes

 The difference between sweet potatoes and Yams

-Whats odd is when she made sweet potato pie, she would call them sweet potatoes.
-I guess she subconsciously remembered to call them “SWEET POTATOES”, because she was making “SWEET POTATO” PIE???
+What’s odd is that when she made sweet potato pie, she called the potatoes sweet potatoes.
+I guess she subconsciously remembered to call them “SWEET POTATOES” because she was making “SWEET POTATO” PIE.

-Hmmm, I don’t know!!!
-I just know the whole “YAMS THING” confused the hell outta me when I was young.
-I now know SWEET POTATOES ARE NOT YAMS – Yams are a completely different vegetable.
+I don’t know!!!
+I just know the whole “YAMS THING” confused the hell out of me when I was young.
+I now know SWEET POTATOES ARE NOT YAMS—yams are a completely different vegetable, although I still call them yams myself.

-They’re dark brown and the texture sometimes resembles a tree bark.
+They’re dark brown, and their texture sometimes resembles tree bark.
 Sweet potatoes have a smooth reddish-brown skin color.
-But that’s not only where they differ – the flesh is different in texture, taste, and color too.
+But that’s not the only difference—the flesh is different in texture, taste, and color, too.

-The flesh of a sweet potato is bright orange and yam flesh is white.
+The flesh of a sweet potato is bright orange, and the yam flesh is white.
 Sweet potatoes are VERY SWEET, MOIST, and SOFT when cooked….
 Yams are STARCHY, DRY, and FIRM when cooked.

 • Save